-Kid’s rooms can get messy very quickly, sometimes it seems as soon as you leave the room Here are 4 tips for organizing kid’s rooms.
+In this post: Kids rooms can get messy very quickly.
+Sometimes it seems that the mess appears the second you leave the room.
+To fix this, here are 4 excellent tips for organizing kids rooms.

-At the time of writing this post, we are working on making over the room our two daughters share.
+At the original time of writing this post, we were working on making over the room our two daughters shared.

 Anyway, the makeover was desperately needed – partly because the room was dark and dreary and partly because there was nowhere near enough storage for two growing girls.

 And the room was always a mess.
 Like always.

 But afterwards, it was so much more functional!

 In the process we learned a few things about making a space well-organized for kids of all ages.
 Here are our top four tips: